 L'Dor V'Dor: Movie magic from generation to generation

 I've always loved movies and television.
 My dad enjoyed films in a very intellectual way, although I clearly remember his hysterical laughter - along with the rest of America - while watching each and every episode of the "Carol Burnett Show."
-I was too young to understand what he was laughing at, I longed to know what it felt like to enjoy something as much as he did in those 30 minutes.
+Although I was too young to understand the humor, I longed to know what it felt like to enjoy something as much as he did in those 30 minutes.
 The earlier generation loved their movies, too, especially my grandparents.
-Whereas Grandpa Dave was a fan of Westerns (not quite my speed) there wasn't a movie Grandma Bert didn't adore just for being a motion picture.
+Whereas Grandpa Dave was a fan of Westerns (not quite my speed) Grandma Bert appreciated them all by default.
 And at 85 years old, she continued to defend BLAZING SADDLES as the best movie of all time...Yes, really.

 My son, Matthew, doesn't exactly love movies.
 He LIVES for them, as in an eat-sleep-breathe, wash-rinse-repeat kind of way.
 He is the human incarnation of IMDb.
 Unlike myself and my predecessors, Matt exercises a take-no-prisoners pursuit of his dream to not just watch movies, but to study them inside and out so that he can make films of his own.
 He's run up against many an obstacle in the process: he knows more than most about the subject and isn't shy about uninvited fact-checking, which at times is expressed with the wording, enthusiasm and laser-focus attention to detail commonly observed in the communication styles of those with high-functioning Autism.
 Movies have scaffolded his learning about social nuances, contextual language, non-verbal communication, and the un-spoken rules and subtleties of expressive sub-text.
-I've always found it fascinating that the tool he's turned to for additional interactive guidance is also the technical and artistic skill that oozes from his pores.
+I've always found it fascinating that the tool he's used as a model of interactive guidance is also the technical and artistic skill that oozes from his pores.

-Hence the name my son chose for his first film, L'DOR V'DOR - "from generation to generation."
+Hence the name my son chose for this particular film, L'DOR V'DOR - "from generation to generation."
 It's a story about family, tradition, the challenges faced while reconciling the ways of our ancestors in a modern world, and how difficult it can be to wrestle with our faith in the process.

 Matthew's goal in making this film is not only to bring attention to conflicts that can arise when acknowledging one's roots and beliefs within the diversity of a global community, but also the challenges inherent in finding and being true to oneself while accepting and respecting the unique differences within and between cultures.
 It's a vital perspective to consider not only for his generation, but for many generations to come.
-Regardless, I can't help but ponder the parallels of this message to what it may have been like for him growing up in a world whose inhabitants appear to share a common communicative understanding that at times has seemed somewhat foreign to himself.
+Regardless, I can't help but ponder the parallels of this message to what it may have been like for him growing up in a world whose inhabitants appear to share a common communicative understanding that at times seems foreign to his sensibilities.

 Whereas the quality of writing, artistic interpretation, and the meaningfulness of a film gets said film's wheels spinning, the minutiae and financial realities of raising the funds required to bring a vision to fruition are overwhelming.
 Matt's level of focus, tenacity, attention to detail, and the willingness to step outside of his own comfort zone (which already had little wiggle-room within its borders) have spoken volumes regarding the degrees to which dreamers will go to transform their passion into reality.
-One might say this, too, symbolizes the journey my great-grandparents took when leaving the only home they had known for a new land, culture and language, and perhaps it's not much different than Matt's journey through his, albeit his home.
+One might say this, too, symbolizes the journey my great-grandparents took when leaving the only home they had known for a new land, culture and language, and perhaps it's not much different than Matt's journey through his, albeit in his homeland.
 I may never have come close to understanding any of these concepts if not for my son's beautiful story and his juxtapositions to the threads of symbolism in our lives.

 Watching, discussing, and being on the receiving end of an unasked-for-yet-delivered-nonetheless-lecture on the hidden elements within a film has changed my life forever.
 My father would have loved dissecting movies with his grandson.
 In my mind's eye I see Grandpa Dave beaming with pride for the affinity Matt has for Westerns.
 And Grandma Bert?
 She'd likely ignore every word Matt says, too busy applying wet kisses to his entire face while laughing at his equal (if not surpassed) love of Mel Brooks.